josemichaves/ceva_exercises/README.md

 }
 ```

-The main performance problem of this component is that getCapitalizeFirstWord` is called every render, which is not optimal at all, as this array of values if eligible to be static as possible.
+The main performance problem of this component is that `getCapitalizeFirstWord()` is called every render, which is not optimal at all, as this array of values if eligible to be static as possible.
 To fix this problem we can use the cache.

 We can use the observable `map` to take an observable, in this case the users array, and then in every render, we check if we have available this data in the map, if we have it, we simply return this data, if not, we execute the function to capitalize the names, and then store it on the map.

 [Exercise 5](https://github.com/josemichaves/ceva_exercises/blob/master/angular/ex5/src/app/app-users/app-users.component.ts)

-## Exercice 6: Forms (8 points)
+### Exercise 6: Forms (8 points)

 Complete and modify AppUserForm class to use Angular Reactive Forms.
 Add a button to submit.

-The form should return data in this format
+The form should return data in this format:

 ```TypeScript
 {